wizdom13/bcdedit/README.md

 # Minimal Read-Only BCD Parser

 This project is a small, clean-room C99 implementation of a read-only Boot Configuration Data (BCD) parser and `bcdedit`-style command-line tool.
 It avoids Windows-specific APIs and only relies on standard C library facilities.
+Alongside on-screen enumeration, the tool can also export a text rendering of the store for offline inspection.

 ## Components
 - **bcd.c / bcd.h**: Fixed-size in-memory model for BCD stores, objects, and elements with helper utilities for parsing and formatting object identifiers.